Top Psychometric and Personality Screening Tests Used in the Hiring Process

 Types of Psychometric Assessments and Personality Screening Tests:

-As previously stated, psychometric assessments can be used to objectively determine whether or not a candidate possesses the necessary cognitive skills and character attributes for a given position.
+As previously stated, psychometric test can be used to objectively determine whether or not a candidate possesses the necessary cognitive skills and character attributes for a given position.
 The tests can demonstrate, for instance, that the candidate possesses desired attributes for management jobs, such as mastery in problem-solving, leadership, and communication.
-Several dimensions of an individual’s can be measured via personality screening tests and psychometric assessments.
+Several dimensions of an individual’s can be measured via psychometric and personality screening tests.
 The big five are:

 1. Openness.
 This trait is associated with a person’s willingness to try new things.
 Those that perform well on this dimension are adaptable and can deal with uncertainty.
 People with low scores are more likely to resist changes.